Crisis and Emergency Support

 - Call 844-OHIO-HELP (844-644-6435)

-24-hour Crisis Helpline: Connects Ohioans to a trained advocate who will provide confidential emotional support, crisis response, as well as information and options for local resources.
+SARNCO of Central Ohio Crisis Helpline: Provided by the Sexual Assault Response Network of Central Ohio, this helpline connects Ohioans to a trained advocate who will provide confidential emotional support, crisis response, as well as information and options for local resources 24/7.

 Mt.
 Carmel Crime and Trauma Assistance Program (CTAP): offers outreach, advocacy, and counseling services for victims, survivors and co-survivors.